jmrf/RaspVan/ASR/README.md

 ## Install

-Only necessary if we want to train a language model.
+**Only necessary if we want to train a language model**.
 Assuming Ubuntu OS:

 Install dependencies and packages:
 ```bash